Jannah: Terminology

-Jannah is also used as the name of the Garden of Eden, where Adam and Hawa (Eve) dwelt.
+Jannah is also used as the name of the Garden of Eden in which Adam and Hawa (Eve) dwelt.

 Salvation/inhabitants

 Scholars do not all agree on who will end up in Jannah, and the criteria for whether or not they will.
 Issues include whether all Muslims, even those who've committed major sins, will end up in Jannah; whether any non-Muslims will go there or all go to Jahannam.

-Inhabitants according to the Quran
+Inhabitants according to Quran

 The Quran specifies the qualities for those allowed to inhabit Jannah (according to Smith and Haddad) as: "those who refrain from doing evil, keep their duty, have faith in God's revelations, do good works, are truthful, penitent, heedful, and contrite of heart, those who feed the needy and orphans and who are prisoners for God's sake."

 Another source (Sebastian Günther and Todd Lawson) gives as the basic criterion for salvation in the afterlife more detail on articles of faith: the belief in the oneness of God (tawḥīd), angels, revealed books, messengers, as well as repentance to God, and doing good deeds (amal salih).
 All these qualities are qualified by the doctrine that ultimately salvation can only be attained through God's judgment.